Home

 Reply - Answer

-Well Brad, as with any older houseboat, especially a 30 or 40 year old one, certain problems can arise, and delaminating fiberglass is one of them.
+Well Brad, as with any older houseboat, especially a 20 or 30 year old one, certain problems can arise, and delaminating fiberglass can often be one of them.

-Some of this is due to poor manufacturing techniques and materials, or the differences between some of the older fiberglass resins.
+Some of the delamination is due to poor manufacturing techniques and materials, or the differences between some of the older fiberglass resins.

 Areas to look at for damage, stress, delamination or rot would be the transom, motor mounts, stringers, roof, decks, upper structure and all areas where water can sit.